Community Driven Outreach Initiative

 Chalkboard background with community written in chalk and the "o" replaced with a red heart

-Using a braided funding approach and an equitable funding allocation methodology, $21 million was distributed to communities including 10 community-based and social impact organizations and 100 community-rooted organizations.
+Using a braided funding approach and an equitable funding allocation methodology, $21 million was allocated to communities across the state through 10 community-based and social impact organizations with a network of over 100 smaller community-rooted organizations.

-DOH recognizes that community-rooted and community-led organizations and groups are better positioned and equipped to respond to community needs to ensure equitable access to COVID-19 information, education, vaccines, and resources.
-Community-rooted and community-led organizations have a unique understanding of the importance of a trauma-informed approach, logistical and access barriers, context, cultural beliefs, risk perceptions, and norms that impact vaccine confidence and uptake in their communities.
+DOH recognizes that community-led organizations and groups are better positioned and equipped to respond to community needs to ensure equitable access to health information, education, vaccines, and resources.
+Community-rooted and community-led organizations have a unique understanding of the importance of a trauma-informed approach, logistical and access barriers, context, cultural beliefs, risk perceptions, and norms, enabling them to create solutions that are relevant, inclusive, and supportive of multicultural experiences and backgrounds.

 Priority Communities: